RafaelOfEldor/devops-exam-2024/README.md

 * Performance management may become abstracted, making it harder to tune or debug specific issues at the infrastructure level, leading to a shared responsibility model where some aspects fall to the cloud provider.

-### Summary: Strengths and Weaknesses of Each Approach

-Microservices offer more control and flexibility, making them better suited for systems with complex, persistent components where ownership and direct management of the infrastructure are critical.

-Serverless (FaaS) is ideal for applications that require rapid scaling, cost efficiency, and reduced infrastructure management overhead, though it can introduce complexity in CI/CD, observability, and cost predictability across many functions.

 # Task Delivery Table:

 ## Task 1